Khuzestan province: Geography

+Rivers

+Khuzestan is the most water-rich province of Iran, and five major rivers rising in the Zagros irrigate the plain before reaching the Persian Gulf directly or indirectly.
+The Karun, the largest river in Iran, rises in the Zagros, is joined by the Dez south of Shushtar, and flows into the Arvand Rud near the head of the Gulf.
+The Karkheh, the third longest river in Iran after the Karun and the Sefid-Rud, runs some 755 kilometres southwest into the Hawizeh Marshes on the Iran–Iraq border; its name derives from a town called Karkha in the district of Shush.
+The Dez rises in the central Zagros northeast of Borujerd, passes Andimeshk and the Dez dam and then the city of Dezful, forms part of the boundary between Shushtar and Shush counties, and joins the Karun at Band-e Qir south of Shushtar; it has historically been the lifeline of intensive agriculture in the area.
+The Marun rises northwest of Yasuj and, after joining the A'la, continues under the name Jarahi, irrigating the plains of Ramhormoz and Ramshir before reaching Khowr-e Musa and the Persian Gulf after some 438 kilometres.
+The Zohreh, also called the Hendijan, rises in Kohgiluyeh and enters the Gulf past the town of Hendijan.

+Islands

+The province has several islands, among them Minoo Island, Abadan Island, Bone, Dara and Qabr-e Nakhoda.

 Climate

-South of Khuzestan is one of the hottest places on earth with maximum temperatures in summer exceeding 50 °C sometimes, and they remain as high as 36 C in the highest settlements.
+South of Khuzestan is one of the hottest places on earth, with maximum temperatures in summer sometimes exceeding 50 °C, and remaining as high as 36 C in the highest settlements.
 Reliable measurements in lowland cities range from −5 to 54.0 C. Khuzestan has desert conditions and experiences many sandstorms.
 The higher slopes may have either a hot-summer Mediterranean climate (Köppen Csa) or a continental Mediterranean climate (Dsa) at the very highest elevations.

 In the lowland areas annual rainfall ranges from 150 to 250 mm, whilst in the foothills near Dezful it reaches around 375 mm.
-The highest areas of Izeh and Dezpart Counties receive between 500 and 1,000 mm of precipitation, some of it as snow.
+The highest areas of Izeh and Dezpart counties receive between 500 and 1,000 mm of precipitation, some of it as snow.